krish2592/Project-1-blogging/README.md

 If the blog document doesn't exist then return an HTTP status of 404 with a body like this

 **DELETE /blogs?queryParams**

+Delete blog documents by category, authorid, tag name, subcategory name, unpublished

+If the blog document doesn't exist then return an HTTP status of 404 with a body like this

+**Phase II**

+Add authentication and authroisation feature

+**POST /login**

+Allow an author to login with their email and password.
+On a successful login attempt return a JWT token contatining the authorId

+If the credentials are incorrect return a suitable error message with a valid HTTP status code

+**Authentication**

+Add an authorisation implementation for the JWT token that validates the token before every protected endpoint is called.
+If the validation fails, return a suitable error message with a corresponding HTTP status code

+Protected routes are create a blog, edit a blog, get the list of blogs, delete a blog(s)

+Set the token, once validated, in the request - x-api-key

+Use a middleware for authentication purpose.

+**Authorisation**

+Make sure that only the owner of the blogs is able to edit or delete the blog.

+In case of unauthorized access return an appropirate error message

+**Testing (Self-evaluation During Development)**

+To test these apis create a new collection in Postman named Project 1 Blogging

+Each api should have a new request in this collection

+Each request in the collection should be rightly named.
+Eg Create author, Create blog, Get blogs etc

+Each member of each team should have their tests in running state

+**Response**

+**Successful Response structure**

+{
+  status: true,
+  data: {

+  }
+}

+**Error Response structure**

+{
+  status: false,
+  msg: ""
+}

+**Collections**

+**Blogs**

+{
+  "title": "How to win friends",
+  "body": "Blog body",
+  "tags": ["Book", "Friends", "Self help"], "category": "Book",
+  "subcategory": ["Non fiction", "Self Help"], "published": false,
+  "publishedAt": "", // if published is true publishedAt will have a date 2021-09-17T04:25:07.803Z "deleted": false,
+  "deletedAt": "", // if deleted is true deletedAt will have a date 2021-09-17T04:25:07.803Z, "createdAt": "2021-09-17T04:25:07.803Z", "updatedAt": "2021-09-17T04:25:07.803Z",
+}

+Refer https://jsonplaceholder.typicode.com/guide/ for some fake blogs data.

+Note: Create a group database and use the same database in connection string by replacing `groupXDatabase